Positive paths in diffeomorphism groups of manifolds with a contact distribution: Proofs

 A simpler version of the above Chow-Rashevsky Theorem which is sufficient for our purposes can be proved more explicitly in the following case.
 For $n\geq 1$ consider $\R^{2n+1}$ with its standard contact structure $\xi_0$ given by the kernel of the $1$-form

-The following theorem is a variation of Proposition \ref{prop:Rn:AC} for the case of the standard contact structure.
+The proof of the following theorem uses a variation of Proposition \ref{prop:Rn:AC} for the case of the standard contact structure.
 The main difference here is that for the standard contact structure the above vector fields used in Proposition \ref{prop:Rn:AC} can be chosen linearly independent on all of $\R^{2n+1}$.
 This allows to extend the result to non-compactly supported diffeomorphisms.

 \begin{prop} For any neighbourhood $\mathcal{U}$ of $\mathrm{id}$ in $\mathcal{D}(\R^{2n+1})$ there exists a neighbourhood $\mathcal{V}$ of $\mathrm{id}$ such that any $f\in \mathcal{V}$ is connected to $\mathrm{id}$ by a null path contained in $\mathcal{U}$. \end{prop}